 Of Poland's 2 million family farms, 68 percent are smaller than 20 acres (8 hectares).
 In Poland, the national park system preserves only 1 percent of the land.
 Therefore, the diverse landscape of the family farms provides much of the only open space for hundreds of diverse species.
 These farms do not use mono-crop, high-chemical farming methods.
 Many rely on reduced levels of pesticide, and the interest in organic techniques is growing.

 Having successfully resisted Communist efforts to collectivize agriculture and create giant state farms, Poland's substantial family farm sector is now threatened by corporate agriculture.
 Since 1989, these small farmers have been forced to compete with Western European farmers who receive subsidies from the European Union.
-The subsidies encourage large-scale, highly mechanized, mono-crop and chemically intensive agriculture.
-As Poland prepares to join the EU, Polish family farmers realize that their livelihoods and traditional ways of life are threatened.
+The subsidies encourage large-scale, highly mechanized, monocrop and chemically intensive agriculture.
+As Poland was moving toward EU membership, Polish family farmers realized that their livelihoods and traditional ways of life were being threatened.

-Today there are 130 farms in the ECEAT-Poland network of organic and transitional-to-organic family farms in Poland.
+Lopata created a network of more than 130 organic and transitional-to-organic family farms in Poland.
 Participating farmers get an average of 20 percent of their income from ecotourism.
-In the last three years, about 13,000 ecotourists have visited these farms (about 30 percent from within Poland and 70 percent from abroad).
+Between 2000 and 2002, about 13,000 ecotourists visited these farms (about 30 percent from within Poland and 70 percent from abroad).
 The ECEAT approach has now been established successfully in other European countries and is coordinated internationally.

 Watch in high resolution on YouTube.